 You Can Enjoy the Great Outdoors

 Are you going over the list of things to do in Seattle?
 Do you enjoy long walks, and you’re not bothered by any type of weather?
+Are you moving with your dog?
 Then this is the best place for you!
-With plenty of outdoor activities such as hiking, fishing, mountaineering, you will never get bored.
+With plenty of outdoor activities such as hiking, fishing, mountaineering, you will never get bored, and that moving stress will go away in no time.
 Maybe mushroom foraging and berry picking sound interesting to you?
 Just bring your good shoes with you and put on a few layers of clothes, and you will be all set for an exciting adventure.